 Q: What should I do or how should I act at my first service?

 A: Come with love, good faith, an open mind, respect and reverence.
 Try to let the experience carry you along and don’t worry; watch what others do and follow along as best you can.
 You are not obliged to venerate icons, cross yourself or anything.
 You may stand or sit as you wish.
 It is, however, considered respectful to stand during the reading of the Gospel during the Divine Liturgy and other services and during the recitation of The Lord’s Prayer.
-Wear something reasonably smart, pleasant and modest and avoid shorts, short skirts and t-shirts.
+You will see people standing up at various other times, try and notice when these happen but don’t be worried about it.
+Wear something reasonably smart, pleasant and modest and avoid slogans, shorts, short skirts and t-shirts.
 Some Orthodox women cover their heads, some choose not to; there is no expectation on visitors to worry about this.

 Q: Do I need to be Greek to come to your church?

 A: Not at all, the Greek part of our church’s name refers more to our wonderful spiritual heritage than the country or language itself per se.
 The language of the New Testament was (Koine) Greek and it was a common language spoken throughout Asia Minor and the Holy Land in the very early days of the church.
 Every person who sincerely wishes to know Christ and encounter the faith passed from Him to the Apostles and then faithfully preserved by the Orthodox Church for the last 20 centuries is welcome, regardless of ethnicity or language.
 Our services are in English, although you will sometimes hear bits of Greek, Russian or Romanian in addition as these are the first languages of many of our faithful.